 This area is approximately 5 minutes by tuk tuk from the beaches.
 There are several hotels, guests houses, bars and restaurants.
 Here is where you can find the main shopping area with also banks and few larger supermarkets selling Western treats.

 OTRES BEACH & OTRES VILLAGE

-This is by far the best area (at least in my opinion).
-It is located few kilometers from the main town area.
+This is by far the best area around Sihanoukville (at least in my opinion).
+It is located few kilometres from the main town area.
 It is approximately 15-20 minutes by tuk tuk from Serendipity area.
 The beach is very long and wide with fine white sand.
 It is the less touristed area of town but it is growing fast.

 The beach is divided into Otres 1 (the north part) and Otres 2 (the south part).
 Otres 1 offers more choice of accommodation, beach bars and restaurants.
-Otres 2 has less facilities and it is more quiet.
+Otres 2 has fewer facilities and it is quieter.
 There’s an empty area between the two, offering only sand and trees to stay in perfect harmony with nature.

 Otres Village is up and coming.
 Few hostels and guests houses are located along the river and many new ones are under construction.
 Tourists in this area are generally the hippie types.
 During high season the popular Saturday Otres Market is worth a visit.
-It is a western hippie market featuring clothes, jewelery and food stalls, live bands and Djs going on till the early hours.
+It is a western hippie market featuring clothes, jewellery and food stalls, live bands and DJs going on till the early hours.

-It is sad in a way, especially when many of these tourist facilities employ foreigners in exchange of food and accommodation instead of giving work to the locals.
+It is sad in a way, especially when many of these tourist facilities employ foreigners in exchange for food and accommodation instead of giving work to the locals.

 Serendipity area: there is a huge choice of accommodation from dorms to private rooms.
 The Tired Gecko on Serendipity Road offers new double private rooms with A/C, hot water and TV for as little as $15.
 Have seen a few accommodation here around the same price but this one offered the best quality/price.